The Problem

 Graph traversal connects transaction patterns across related accounts, devices, and entities - surfacing coordinated activity, network-level risk, and relationship context that transaction-level monitoring cannot see in isolation.

-Alerts are scored and ranked using entity context, network risk, and cross-system signals - ensuring investigation queues are ordered by genuine risk rather than transaction volume, recency, or rule weight alone.
+Alerts are organized by entity context, network risk, and cross-system signals - ensuring investigation queues are ordered by genuine risk rather than transaction volume, recency, or alert age alone.

 Contextual enrichment at the alert stage allows legitimate activity to be identified and deprioritised earlier in the workflow - reducing the false positive rate that drives analyst fatigue and operational cost without sacrificing genuine detection coverage.

-Verafye connects transaction monitoring directly to investigation workflows - delivering alerts as structured, context-rich cases rather than isolated events, and enabling analysts to move from alert to investigation without manual context gathering.
+Verafye connects transaction monitoring directly to investigation workflows - delivering alerts as structured, context-rich cases with pre-assembled evidence, enabling analysts to move from alert to investigation decision without manual context gathering, and preserving audit-ready evidence trails for compliance review.

-Transaction signals from fraud and AML monitoring are connected into a single intelligence layer - eliminating the blind spots that form at the boundary between fraud detection and AML transaction monitoring and enabling cross-domain risk assessment.
+Transaction signals from fraud and AML monitoring are connected into one network view - eliminating the blind spots that form at the boundary between fraud detection and AML transaction monitoring and enabling cross-domain risk assessment.

 Key Capabilities

-Bring transaction alerts together with fraud, AML, identity, device, behavior, and third-party enrichment signals.
+Bring transaction alerts together with fraud, AML, identity, device, behavior, and third-party enrichment signals - feeding normalized alert context into review queues and case formation workflows.

-Explore PlatformGroup related transaction activity into investigation-ready cases instead of isolated alerts.
+Explore PlatformGroup related transaction activity into investigation-ready cases instead of isolated alerts - routing clustered cases into structured review queues with pre-assembled entity and transaction-to-entity linkage context.

 Explore Investigation IntelligenceReveal relationships across accounts, users, merchants, counterparties, devices, and payment flows.